MRLintern/ParallelLinearNumerics/README.md

 * `OpenMP`.
 For __parallelising__ the iterative methods: __Jacobi__, __Gauss-Seidel__ and __SOR__.
 * `CMake`.
 For building the software.
 * `matplotlib-cpp`.
 For plotting __Convergence Rates__.

+## Instructions for getting and Running the Software
+*